ZoltanKuli/Minesweeper-Rebirth/README.md

 # Minesweeper Rebirth
-Minesweeper Rebirth was made during the fall of 2018.
-The purpose of this app is to give players an enjoyable Minesweeper experience.
+I made Minesweeper Rebirth during the fall of 2018.
+My goal was to create my first-ever app and learn about Java and Android.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|